abdoemr11/electric-heater/README.md

-This is my documentation for the assignment I did as a part of acceptance exam to an internship.
+# Electric Heater

+Electric heater with hard real time constraints using 8 bit PIC microcontroller on microgenius development board PICGenios PIC16F.

-## design specification
+## Design specification
 ### Hardware
-- Use PICSimLab v0.8
--Board: PIC Genios with  pic16f877a <br/>
+- PIC Genios with  pic16f877a
--Use peripherals from the
+- Peripherals from the
-board
+board like:
     - Heating Element ➔ Heater
     - Cooling Element ➔ Fan
     - External E2PROM ➔ I2C E2PROM
-- Map other elements as
-you wish

 Let's first devote the specification required for this project
 ### Specifications – Temperature Setting
 - The “Up” or “Down” buttons are used to change the required water